HendrikStrobelt/miniClip/README.md

 ## Author, Cite, and Thanks
 Demo and text are created by [Hendrik Strobelt](http://hendrik.strobelt.com) who is the Explainability Lead at the [MIT-IBM Watson AI Lab](https://mitibmwatsonailab.mit.edu/).
-Thanks go to David Bau who helped through great conversations.
+Thanks go to [David Bau](https://github.com/davidbau) who helped through great conversations and to the creators of streamlit and torchray for great open source software.

 Please cite if you used the demo to generate novel hypothesis and ideas: